Analytical and numerical studies of periodic superradiance: Possible mechanism of field decay rate modulation

-Figure \ref{fig:multilayer} (b) shows $R(=|r|^{2})$ as a function of $\Delta n$.
-There seems to be a threshold around $\Delta n\sim 1\times 10^{-4}$, above which $R$ is close to 1.
-Therefore, the finesse of the crystal $F=\pi \sqrt{R} / (1-R)$ increases rapidly.
-This is a highly nonlinear effect.
-The time it takes for the generated electric field to be emitted from the target increases by a factor of $\sim F$.
-Then the field decay rate $\kappa$ decreases by a factor of $\sim F$.
+The 1 here is a conceptual number determined from the reciprocal of the time it takes for a photon to propagate through the target, and is an approximate value. $\kappa / \kappa_{0}$ can be viewed as a function with respect to an electric field that varies from 1 to $\sim \alpha l$ (because $R \sim 1$).
+This functional form can be approximated by a tanh function and further by a step function.
+By setting $1/q = \alpha l$, Eq. (\ref{eq:kappa}) is derived.
+In fact, it is difficult to determine the loss $\alpha$.
+This is equivalent to determining the higher value of the step function.
+The threshold electric field can be determined by the detuning $\delta$, in Appendix \ref{subsec:Deltan}.
+The field decay rate $\kappa$ decreases by a factor of $q$.
 This is the possible mechanism by which the field decay rate $\kappa$ varies as a function of the electric field.
 For the strong electric field, the refractive index variation $\Delta n$ increases and the field decay rate $\kappa$ decreases significantly.